lucasmc64/experiments/landing-page-instagram/README.md

 ## :scroll: Some details

-- The front end is made with HTML5, CSS3 and JavaScript.
+- The front-end is made with HTML5, CSS3 and JavaScript.

 ## :thinking: How to run the project on my machine?